Pushing the Limits of Block Rotations in Post-Training Quantization: Experimental Results

-Three clear trends emerge.
-First, in the absence of permutations, model quality generally improves as block size increases, with perplexity approaching that of full-vector rotations (equivalent to QuaRot with Qronos). {This behavior is consistent with Equation~\ref{eq:prob_bound}, which predicts post-rotation outliers are reduced as \( b \to d \) with diminishing returns.} Second, and more importantly, \OurMethod~consistently improves perplexity across all models and block sizes, with particularly large gains at small block sizes. {Even with block sizes of 16, \OurMethod~recovers most of the accuracy gap to full-vector rotations, and often completely closes the gap with block sizes of 128 or greater, demonstrating the effectiveness of permutations in mitigating the limitations of block rotations as identified in Proposition~\ref{prop:block_rotations}.} Finally, we observe a scaling trend with model size: with a block size of 16, \OurMethod~recovers approximately 90\%, 88\%, and 83\% of full-vector rotation accuracy for Llama3~1B, 3B, and 8B, respectively.
-This decreasing recovery is expected as larger models tend to have higher activation kurtosis~\cite{li2024evaluating}, which requires larger block sizes to maintain accuracy.
+Two clear trends emerge.
+First, even in the absence of permutations, model quality generally improves as block size increases, with perplexity approaching that of full-vector rotations (equivalent to QuaRot with Qronos). {This behavior is consistent with Equation~\ref{eq:prob_bound}, which predicts post-rotation outliers are reduced as \( b \to d \) with diminishing returns.} Second, \OurAlgo~consistently improves perplexity across all models and block sizes, with particularly large gains at small block sizes.
+Moreover, \OurAlgo~completely closes the gap with block sizes of 128 or greater.
+This demonstrates the effectiveness of permutations in mitigating the limitations of block rotations as identified in Proposition~\ref{prop:block_rotations}.

 \paragraph{Comparisons with Block Rotation Baselines.} Table~\ref{tbl:block_vector_baselines} reports WikiText2 perplexity and average zero-shot accuracy for Llama3 and Qwen3 models across multiple data formats.
 All methods share the same quantization graph and differ only in their pipeline composition.
 Following the MR-GPTQ and BRQ proposals, all block rotations in this comparison use a fixed block size of 32.